 Alcohol is a substance that is a depressant.
 It works by slowing or dampening the working of the nervous system.
 Suddenly, the brain is not processing the information as quickly, responses are not going as smoothly, and normal functions, especially higher functions, especially inhibitions, are suppressed.
-Although alcohol impacts the whole being, it starts with immediate effects, which include:
+Although it impacts the whole being, it starts with immediate effects, which include:

 - Reduced inhibitions